sathvikkurap/Web-Browser-Java/README.md

 # Web-Browser This is a web browser in Java which stores a temporary memory of the sites you search in a file called _searched.txt_ (emptied when you close the application)!
 Made by watching a tutorial.

 This offers the capability to load most images, and keeps a log of the sites you searched, in the searched.txt file.

-I am currently a 6th grader who loves to code (mainly in Java).
 # Setup and Instructions

 # Main method (also the easiest one but I am not sure whether it includes the short term memory log of what you have searched)